Are you interested in the study of literature? Investigate our tracks to see the courses we offer.

 ---|---|---|

-The research projects of staff members are innovative and international and range from the analysis of (offensive) humor in controversial cartoons to garden writings and sustainability, from digital media representations to literary self-identification of marginalized or minority groups.
+The research projects of staff members are innovative and international.
+Research themes include the analysis of (offensive) humour in controversial cartoons, alterity in Old English literature, women's travel writing, garden writings and sustainability and literary self-identification of marginalized or minority groups.

 Students have a free choice of dissertation subjects within the areas of staff expertise and are encouraged to develop new and innovative approaches and ideas.
-Examples of topics that have been proposed by our students focus for example on decolonial or postcolonial discourses, on trauma and exile, on ecocriticsm or on concepts such as transculturality and heterotopia through in-depth analysis of contemporary case studies.
+Topics that have been proposed by our students focus for example on decolonial or postcolonial discourses, on trauma and exile, on ecocriticism or on concepts such as transculturality and heterotopia through in-depth analysis of contemporary case studies.